 We all have different talents, gifts, perspectives, experiences, education, wisdom, and knowledge.
 To think that anyone else must believe exactly the way we believe is not a healthy way to approach life.
 I’ll take this another step further – as parents, we have not earned the right to stamp another sovereign human being with our beliefs and force them to embrace those beliefs.
 Forcing beliefs on another person is not love.
 It’s abusive, manipulative, and controlling.
 It’s certainly not letting others voluntarily evolve.

-Men, we are not here to coerce our family.
+We are not here to coerce our family.
 We are here to lead and protect, but neither of these includes programming another human being.
 In the past, this was called parenting.
 I’m calling it out for what it is – abuse.
 Our children are not ours to program.
 We are their guardians and protectors.
 They are independent, sovereign human beings who will eventually make their own decisions.
 It’s our role to empower, encourage, and hold space for them until they can figure out who they are and what they believe.
 Loving and supporting them without guilt, shame, threats, blame, manipulation, and control allows us to lead and guide them when they ask.
 We are not here to tell them how they can be worthy.
 We are here to show them they are worthy – by exercising L.O.V.E.

 It’s our place to lead by letting others voluntarily evolve.
 Think about that the next time you try to press your beliefs onto others.
 That is the opposite of love.
 Don’t we all want to be loving parents?
 It’s never too late to shift.
 Now is the time.
 Show them.
 Don’t tell them.
 They’ll learn from your example, not your words.
 In the end, words are meaningless.
-Real fatherly leadership is priceless.
+Real parental leadership is priceless.

-Men, it’s time to step into real leadership.
+It’s time to step into real leadership.
 Join our online membership community.
 We learn together and we are committed to supporting each other and holding each other accountable for leading ourselves, our society, and our families more powerfully.
 Join now.
 I commit to you that it will be the best decision you’ve ever made.